pnp/pnpjs/docs/odata/extensions.md

 ## Enable and Disable Extensions

-Extensions are automatically enabled when you set the an extension through any of the above outlined methods.
+Extensions are automatically enabled when you set an extension through any of the above outlined methods.
 You can disable and enable extensions on demand if needed.

 ```TypeScript
 import { enableExtensions, disableExtensions } from "@pnp/odata";